MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/geospatial-map-draw-shapes.md

 [!INCLUDE[Preview disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

-Add a drawing panel to your interactive maps to let users draw and label shapes on them.
-You can also insert and label predefined shapes to highlight specific regions or areas of interest, such as a sales district or shipping zone.
+Add a drawing panel to your maps to let users draw and label shapes on them.
+You can also insert and label predefined shapes to highlight specific regions or areas of interest.

 :::image type="content" source="./media/geospatial/custom-geojson-shape-example.png" alt-text="A screenshot of a map control with example shapes drawn and labeled.":::